Farouk157/Android-Automotive/Embedded_Linux/booting_from_TFTP/README.md

-# booting manually from the TFTP (Trivial File Trasfer Protocol)
+# booting manually using the TFTP (Trivial File Trasfer Protocol)

 - Trivial File Transfer Protocol (TFTP) is a network protocol for exchanging files between two machines.